cmu-snap/SLOMO/README.md

 ## **Installation - Setup**

-* <>  contains basic installation routines.
+* setup/  contains sample setup commands for partitioning the NIC with SRIOV.
+* experiment_scripts/ contains sample scripts that initiate NF experiments
+* data_processing/ contains sample routines for parsing experiment data
+* traffic_generator/ contains a sample traffic generation script

 * The NFs we used in our work rely on DPDK for I/O.
-* <> is a script that partitions each physical NIC to multiple virtual ports using SR-IOV.
-Please ensure that your NIC’s VF drivers are updated and that a compatible version of DPDK is being used.
+* Please ensure that your NIC’s VF drivers are updated and that a compatible version of DPDK is being used.
 * Please ensure that NFs will be spawned on cores of the same CPU socket as the NIC they will be receiving traffic from to avoid unnecessary communication over QPI.